Why Being a Safety Manager Is Tough

-It’s a double-edged sword because changes in SMS are impacted from both internal factors – such as the equipment and environment at a particular airline or airport – as well as external factors – such as government agencies with regulatory and political initiatives.
+It’s a double-edged sword because changes in SMS are impacted by both internal factors – such as the equipment and environment at a particular airline or airport – as well as external factors – such as government agencies with regulatory and political initiatives.

-And all changes must all go through the mill before they can be implemented, which is the process of:
+And all changes must go through the mill before they can be implemented, which is the process of:

 - Compliance analysis

 - Follow-up meetings

 At the best of times, the bureaucracy can be kind of a pain, and a little bit tiring.
 At worst, it is a major frustration and a roadblock that leaves safety officers feeling no more than a rubber stamp.